Does this sound similar to you?

 External drives are a worthwhile investment for more than just power users, but it can be hard to determine if you need one or not.
 Consider this:

-- Do you regularly work with large files such as videos and edited images, or run other creative files such as video games?
+- Do you regularly work with large files such as videos and edited images, or run other data-heavy programs such as video games?

 - Is your MacBook Pro running slower due to being overburdened with files?